top of page

 Everyone needs to understand the impact of AMR and take action, not just healthcare professionals.

-My Role in AMR Communication
+My role in AMR communication

 I was involved in the creation of the Australian Commission on Safety and Quality in Health Care’s AURA 2023: Fifth Australian Report on Antimicrobial Use and Resistance in Human Health report, which analysed data and highlighted trends in antimicrobial use and AMR in Australian acute and community healthcare settings.
+I also wrote targeted materials to communicate AURA 2023 key messages to aged care, primary care and pharmacy audiences.

 I co-published a paper on point-of-care testing as a strategy for antimicrobial stewardship with CSIRO.